 Scheduling.
 Watering during the late-afternoon windy period will see a startling amount of the water lost to evaporation.
 During hot periods water early in the morning, or early in the evening (or even at night) after the winds have dropped.

 Water close to the ground rather than sprinkle.
 Overhead sprinkling, while covering a large area of the garden at once, often results in loss to evaporation.
 Too, where plants are planted close together, some of the water may remain on the leaves and not actually reach the ground.
+Use soaker hoses and drip irrigation if possible to help direct water only to where it's needed.

 Mulch!
 Mulches protect the soil from both sun and wind, greatly improving moisture retention and reducing loss.
 Even a simple mulch may reduce water loss by two-thirds -- not only a more efficient use of water, but also a significant reduction in the gardener's water bill.
 See the Mulching Subject Guide.